TITLE 10

 80 Del.
 Laws, c.
 283, § 170 Del.
 Laws, c.
 186, § 1

 § 3928.
-Limitations and protections against actions relating to the termination of pregnancy.
+Limitations and protections against actions relating to reproductive health services.

 (a) A law of another state that authorizes a person to bring a civil action against a person that does any of the following is contrary to the public policy of this State: